mossicrue/rancher-bible/rancher-certs-lv1/week3/03-basic-troubleshooting/02-rancher-api.md

 If we are using an account that can access to the UI, the logs we’ll be looking at will be as follow:
 - Navigate to the local cluster.
 - Select the system project.
-- From "Resources" drop down menu, select the workloads.
+- From _"Resources"_ drop down menu, select _"Workloads"_.
-- Necessary resources will be in the cattle-system namespace
+- Necessary resources will be in the `cattle-system` namespace

 #### CLI Access
 If the Rancher Authentication Proxy is still running, you can use the kubeconfig file provided by Rancher and make the troubleshooting by using the `kubectl` command to check the current situation.